gaddopur/OpenLibrary/README.md

 1. Go to any prefered location and make one directory and initialize the git inside by `git init`.
 2. Pull the project `git pull https://github.com/gaddopur/OpenLibrary.git`.
 3. Install docker if already not installed.
-4. Open three terminals and go to the location of each service folder and type ```docker-compose up```.
+4. Open three terminals and go to the location of each service folder and type ```docker-compose up``` and make sure docker engine is running.